gouniverse/entitystore/README.md

 # Entity Store

-Saves data in SQL database in a "schemaless" way.
+Saves data in relational (SQL) database in a "schemaless" way.
+A document database interface for relational databases, which uses an EAV implementation.

 ## Features